timnboys/documentation/Docs/belong/installupgrade_guide/managingproducts.md

 The configuration values are as follows:

-*Friendly Name* - Enter a friendly name to use for this product.
+* *Friendly Name* - Enter a friendly name to use for this product.
 This name should make it easy for you to identify when listed or reported to you.
-*Product* - Select the product from the dropdown to associate with this new product name.
+* *Product* - Select the product from the dropdown to associate with this new product name.
-*Product Addon* - (optional) Select a product addon to associate with this product.
-If you select an addon here, then the product rule will apply against both the product and the addon and both must be valid for the rule to match.\\
-{japopup type="image" content="media/gitdocs/belong/installupgrade_guide/assets/mprod-03.png" width="1024" title="Belong Add New Product Screen"}
+* *Product Addon* - (optional) Select a product addon to associate with this product.
+If you select an addon here, then the product rule will apply against both the product and the addon and both must be valid for the rule to match.<br />{japopup type="image" content="media/gitdocs/belong/installupgrade_guide/assets/mprod-03.png" width="1024" title="Belong Add New Product Screen"}
 <img src="assets/mprod-03.png" width="100px" />{/japopup}